 To create an order with TerrAvion, a customer will need to submit geographic boundaries of their farms and fields so that our team can map your acres for a flight plan and process and deliver your imagery in a decipherable format.
 How TerrAvion processes this information, and your experience in viewing your imagery will depend on how your fields are arranged into farm groupings.
-To have the best experience in viewing your imagery, we recommend considering the following when submitting you Farm and Field boundaries during the order process.
+To have the best experience in viewing your imagery, we recommend considering the following when submitting your Farm and Field boundaries during the order process.

 Your acres can be broken up into two groupings: Farms and Fields.
 A Field, as the label name suggests, is the boundary of a single field usually under 500 acres in size.
-Typically, any plot that is under 500 acres can be labeled as a field, but in many cases, breaking up one of your fields into separate field blocks and can be beneficial.
+Typically, any plot that is under 500 acres can be labeled as a field, but in many cases, breaking up one of your fields into separate field blocks can be beneficial.
 This is especially true if there is a road or a natural break that splits your field, or if you are growing different crops in separate parts of one field.

 A Farm is a grouping of customer fields that are managed together.
-There is a strategic way in which Fields should be a grouped into Farms that provides users with the best experience while viewing their imagery.
+There is a strategic way in which Fields should be grouped into Farms that provides users with the best experience while viewing their imagery.
 Farms should consist of a group of fields in close proximity to each other, in an area generally no larger than 5,000 acre/10 sq. miles.
 Conversely, if you have separate farms that have fields in one contiguous grouping, to prevent confusion, it is best to label them under one Farm.
-Grouping your fields in such a way makes it easier for you to navigate and focus on your acres in TerrAvion’s OverView program.
+Grouping your fields in such a way makes it easier for you to navigate and focus on all your acres in TerrAvion’s OverView.

 Please consider these guidelines for framing your Farms and Fields when you submit an order to TerrAvion to provide the user with the best viewing experience.